SARDINES - ONE OF THE BEST FOODS TODAY

 WHY DO MANY PEOPLE DISLIKE THE TASTE OF SARDINES?

 Some sardines taste a little fishy.
-The smaller Norwegian ones may be a little better.
-However, it is wise to learn to ignore the taste because this is one food that is extremely healthful for everyone.
+I find the skinless and boneless ones taste better, but it is an individual matter.
+It is wise to learn to ignore the taste because this is one food that is extremely healthful for everyone.

 WHAT BRANDS AND HOW MANY CANS OF SARDINES SHOULD A PERSON EAT?

-2. Have three to four cans each week.
+2. Have three to four cans each week of the 3.75 ounce size.

 This will provide enough omega-3 fatty acids and vitamin D for most people, so you wonÕt need a supplement.
 I have seen no appreciable mercury or other toxicity at this level of sardine consumption.
 By contrast, most all other fish and all shellfish, even wild-caught salmon, are often toxic today and should be totally avoided.